IvoryScript user guide

 This transformation introduces the necessary graph reduction steps for cases where type adaptation is required, ensuring the expression can be used in the given context.

-8.2 The General Cast Class
+10.2 The General Cast Class

 The instance that deals with reductions is defined as follows:

-instance Cast (Exp a), a where {
+instance Cast Exp b, b where {

-inline cast x = (!)(reduceCast x)
+inline cast x = (!)x

-8.3 Strict type casts
+10.3 Strict type casts

 Casting between values of different strict types (where appropriate), such as from Int to Double, is also handled by the general Cast class.
 However, for strict types, the transformation is direct and does not involve reduction.
 For example, casting from Int to Double is achieved using the following instance of StrictCast: